jmcrego/MiNMT/README.md

-# Minimalistic Transformer implementation using Pytorch performing Machine Translation
+# Minimalistic NMT implementation using Transformer in Pytorch

 ## Clients